ivelum/smartdate/readme.md

 All configuration options:

-- language - 'en' or 'ru'.
+- **language** - 'en' or 'ru'.
 Default is 'en';
-- mode - 'auto', 'dates', 'past' or 'future'.
+- **mode** - 'auto', 'dates', 'past' or 'future'.
 Default is 'auto'.
 Defines how smartdate renders datetime text.
-    * auto - use human-friendly time string for nearest date and time, from yesterday to tomorrow, like shown on examples above.
+    * *auto* - use human-friendly time string for nearest date and time, from yesterday to tomorrow, like shown on examples above.
 Use date, if date is outside of yesterday <-> tomorrow interval;
-    * dates -  always show dates, even for nearest date and time;
+    * *dates* -  always show dates, even for nearest date and time;
-    * past - prevent future dates from being shown.
+    * *past* - prevent future dates from being shown.
 If the date is in the future, 'less than a minute ago' will be shown (or its equivalent in Russian).
 This could be helpful to deal with inaccurate clock on user machines.
 For example, if your app shows timestamps for article comments, and user clock is behind server clock by 5 minutes, the most recent comments could be shown for her as coming from future - 'in 5 min', and this could be confusing.
 Set mode to 'past' to fix this.
-    * future - opposite to 'past', prevents past dates from being shown.
+    * *future* - opposite to *past*, prevents past dates from being shown.
 If the date is in the past, 'in less than a minute' will be shown (or its equivalent in Russian).
-- fullMonthNames - true or false, default is false.
+- **fullMonthNames** - *true* or *false*, default is *false*.
 Use full or short month names;
-- tagName - tag type to look for.
+- **tagName** - tag type to look for.
 Default is 'span';
-- className - tag class to look for.
+- **className** - tag class to look for.
 Default is 'smartdate';
-- timestampAttr - name of 'data-' attribute in which unix timestamps are stored.
+- **timestampAttr** - name of 'data-' attribute in which unix timestamps are stored.
 Default is 'timestamp', so full attribute name is 'data-timestamp';
-- addTitle - true or false, default is true.
+- **addTitle** - true or false, default is true.
 Tells smartdate to add title attribute with full datetime string in users' locale;
-- updateInterval - interval in milliseconds, how often should smartdate update datetime tags.
+- **updateInterval** - interval in milliseconds, how often should smartdate update datetime tags.
 Default is 5000 (5 seconds).
 Set it to null if you'd like to disable auto-update.

 ## Low-level API